Wenceslas Square: Transport

 The Prague Metro's line A runs underneath Wenceslas Square, and the Metro's two busiest stations, Muzeum (lines A and C) and Můstek (lines A and B), have entrances on the street.
 Currently trams only cut across the square.
-Tram tracks running the length of the square were removed in 1980; a proposal to reintroduce the tram line has been approved, with construction scheduled to begin in 2023.
+Tram tracks running the length of the square were removed in 1980; a proposal to reintroduce the tram line has been approved, with construction beginning in 2024.
 Most of the street is open to automobile traffic, but the northwestern end has been pedestrianised since 2012.